Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of Dicke states

-To numerically test on our protocol proposed in previous section (Eqs. \eqref{eqn:theta_parameterization} and \eqref{eqn:optimal_coefficient}), we start from the product state $|000\>$.
+where to arrive at the final equality, we have used the assumption that $\rho_t$ is in the subspace $\mathcal{H}_W^S$ and the fact that $X_W$ commutes with $P$.
+Provided that the initial state $\rho(0)$ is in $\mathcal{H}_W^S$, this assumption will hold at any time $t$.
+Now we wish to control the evolution so that the quantum state evolves from the initial state to the W state, which is $|\phi_W^2\>$.
+Noting that the basis vectors in Eq.~\eqref{eqn:HF_subspace} constitute non-degenerate eigenspaces of the measurement operator $X_W$ in the symmetric subspace, we can then achieve the desired evolution by implementing a feedback protocol in which the control angle $\theta$ is determined by a cost function that specifically targets the state $|\phi_W^2\>$ within $\mathcal{H}_W^S$.
+The fidelity $\mathcal{F}_W = \<\phi_W^2|\rho_t|\psi_W^2\rangle$ is a suitable cost function for this.

+Experimentally it is generally easy to prepare qubits in a product state, so we shall assume without loss of generality that the initial state is $|000\>$.
+The advantage of keeping state evolution in the symmetric subspace is that this will help us rule out many unwanted states.
+This makes reaching the target state in the end more likely as well as finding the optimal angle numerically more efficient.
+We shall discuss this role of symmetry further when developing feedback protocols for the GHZ state, where it places important physical constraints on the measurement observable.
+To numerically test the PaQS protocol, Eqs. \eqref{eqn:theta_parameterization} and \eqref{eqn:optimal_coefficient}, we start from the product state $|000\>$.
 Before evolving this state, we first locally rotate it with $U_F^W(\theta)$ to a state with maximum fidelity.
-Following this initial rotation, we evolve under the local optimization protocol, computing the optimal feedback coefficient at every time step using Eq. \eqref{eqn:optimal_coefficient}.
+Following this initial rotation, we evolve under the local optimization protocol, computing the optimal feedback coefficient at every time step using Eq.~\eqref{eqn:optimal_coefficient}.

 Fig.~\ref{fig:W_fidelity} shows the resulting trajectory ensemble average (TEA) fidelity (red solid line) with respect to the W state, obtained by averaging over $1000$ trajectories.
 The TEA results are seen to saturate at fidelity $\sim 1$ at a time of $\sim 1.5\mu$s.
-We note that in order to ensure that the fidelity saturates at $1$, it is necessary to occasionally apply non-infinitesimal rotations when the second derivative test fails (Eq. \eqref{eqn:2DTest}).
-Detailed analysis of the TEA ensemble showed that approximately 100 out of 10$^4$ trajectories, i.e., $\sim 1\%$ required at least one non-infinitesimal rotation angle (for a total of $\sim 10^5$ time steps).
+We note that in order to ensure that the fidelity saturates at $1$, it is necessary to occasionally apply non-infinitesimal rotations when the second derivative test fails (Eq.~\eqref{eqn:2DTest}).
+Approximately 100 out of 10$^4$ trajectories, i.e., $\sim 1\%$ required at least one non-infinitesimal rotation angle (for a total of $\sim 10^5$ time steps).
 Without feedback, the fidelity remains constant at the value $0.44$ that is obtained after an optimal rotation of $\theta = 2\arcsin(\frac{1}{\sqrt{3}})$, which we plot for comparison with a blue dashed line.